Ashton-W/Ashton-W.github.io/_drafts/Asynchronous-Testing.md

 expectationForPredicate(predicate:, evaluatedWithObject:, handler:)
 ```

-During test the `NSPredicate` will be periodically evaluated, once it is true the expectation will be fulfilled, unless you specify a handler in which case your handler has to return `true` as well.
+During test the `NSPredicate` will be periodically evaluated.
+Once it is true the expectation will be fulfilled, unless you specify a handler in which case your handler has to return `true` as well.

 ---